 WHO IS THE ATLAS ATHLETE FOR

 Adventurers who use camera gear: wildlife photographers, hikers, trekkers, and travelers.
 This is the premium adventure bag that will store your camera gear.
 Even if you don’t adventure often, the camera storage compartment will attract sports photographers, wedding photographers, and urban shooters.
-However, the main draw to the Atlas Athlete is that it can carry a larger load, several cameras, and lenses yet be more comfortable than most other regular camera backpacks.
+However, the main draw to the Atlas Athlete Pack is that it can carry a larger load, several cameras, and lenses yet be more comfortable than most other regular camera backpacks.

 WHO IS THE ATLAS ATHLETE NOT FOR